jegstar/iGCSE-CS-topics/Programming/Practice-questions.md

 Double quote marks at the font

-print(“HI!, MY NAME IS OAUHWDIQO”)
+print("HI!, MY NAME IS OAUHWDIQO")

 </details>